I Turned My Office Into a Camera Obscura

 θ = 1.22 × 550 × 10⁻⁹ / 0.002 = 3.4 × 10⁻⁴ radians

-At our 4-meter projection distance, this translates to a resolution limit of about 1.3mm: meaning fine details smaller than this will be blurred by diffraction regardless of the geometric optics.
+At a 4-meter projection distance, this translates to a resolution limit of about 1.3mm.
+Fine details smaller than this get blurred by diffraction regardless of geometric optics.

 One remarkable characteristic of pinhole optics is infinite depth of field.
-Unlike lens-based systems where only objects at the focus distance are sharp, a camera obscura renders everything from a few meters to infinity with equal sharpness (limited only by diffraction).
+Lens-based systems keep one focus distance sharp, while camera obscura renders everything from a few meters to infinity with roughly equal sharpness (limited by diffraction).

 This occurs because the aperture is so small that the circle of confusion for objects at different distances remains negligible compared to the diffraction-limited resolution.

-The extreme f-stop of a camera obscura (f/2000 in my setup) means the projected image is quite dim.
-The exposure time scales with the square of the f-stop, so compared to a camera lens at f/2:
+The extreme f-stop of a camera obscura (f/2000 in my setup) makes the projected image very dim.
+Exposure time scales with the square of the f-stop, so compared to a camera lens at f/2:

 Exposure Ratio = (f₂/f₁)² = (2000/2)² = 1,000,000

-This means the camera obscura requires one million times longer exposure than a lens at f/2!
-This is why early pinhole photographs required exposure times measured in hours.
+This means the camera obscura requires one million times longer exposure than a lens at f/2.
+That is why early pinhole photographs needed exposures measured in hours.

-One surprising aspect of the camera obscura projection was the excellent color reproduction.
-Without any glass elements to introduce chromatic aberration or color casts, the colors appeared remarkably true to life, perhaps even more accurate than what we see through modern camera lenses with their complex optical corrections.
+One surprising part of the projection was color.
+Without glass elements introducing chromatic aberration or cast, colors looked very true to life, maybe more accurate than what I usually see through complex modern lens designs.

-The contrast was also excellent, with deep shadows and bright highlights faithfully reproduced.
-This demonstrates the superiority of simple optical systems for color accuracy, even if they sacrifice light-gathering ability.
+Contrast was excellent too, with deep shadows and bright highlights faithfully reproduced.
+It shows how simple optical systems can preserve color accuracy, even when they give up light-gathering ability.

 I tested multiple aperture sizes by carefully punching holes in heavy-duty aluminum foil using needles of different diameters.
-The precision required is surprising: a difference of 0.5mm in aperture diameter significantly affects image quality.
+The precision matters more than I expected.
+A 0.5mm change in aperture diameter noticeably affects image quality.

-One of the most fascinating aspects was watching the projected image change in real-time.
-Cars moving past, people walking by, clouds drifting across the sky: all appeared live on my office wall, inverted and magical.
+One of my favorite parts was watching the projected image change in real time.
+Cars moving past, people walking by, and clouds drifting across the sky all appeared live on my office wall, upside down and surreal.

-This real-time aspect highlights something we often forget about photography: cameras don't just capture moments; they're continuously projecting the world onto the sensor.
-The shutter simply controls when we record that projection.
+This real-time behavior highlights something we often forget about photography.
+Cameras do not just capture moments.
+They continuously project the world onto the sensor, and the shutter only controls when we record that projection.

 The camera obscura principle has been known since ancient times:

-My office experiment connected me to this long lineage of optical investigation, from ancient philosophers to Renaissance artists to modern photographers.
+This experiment made me feel connected to that long lineage of optical investigation, from ancient philosophers to Renaissance artists to modern photographers.

-There's something deeply satisfying about how perfectly the mathematics predicts the real-world results.
-The calculated optimal aperture size produced exactly the image quality the equations suggested.
-The geometric relationships held true.
-The physics worked as advertised.
+I love when math predicts what I see in the room.
+The calculated aperture size produced the image quality the equations suggested.
+The geometric relationships held up.
+The physics matched the outcome.

-This reinforces photography's foundation in science and mathematics: every image we capture is the result of photons behaving according to physical laws that have remained constant since the universe began.
+It reinforces photography's foundation in science and mathematics.
+Every image we capture comes from photons behaving according to physical laws that have held steady for as long as we can observe.

 This experiment reinforced several key optical principles: